rwieruch/blog_robinwieruch_content/react-firebase-realtime-database.md

 );
 {{< /highlight >}}

-Editing a message involves a few more rendered elements, business logic,- and state in the MessageItem component.
+Editing a message involves a few more rendered elements, business logic, and state in the MessageItem component.
 That's why we refactor it to a class component:

 {{< highlight javascript "hl_lines=1 3" >}}
 class MessageItem extends Component {